 Wound composite filaments encase the solid rocket fuel, HTPB (Hydroxyl Terminated Polybutadiene) or NEPE (Nitrate Ester Plasticized Polyether).
-The filament material has a higher strength to weight ratio than aluminum.
+The filament material has a higher strength to weight ratio than aluminium.

-The DPRK has a medium range ASBM (anti-ship ballistic missile), the KN-17, developed from the phased-out Scud B. The fins allow for greater maneuverability and accuracy of the MaRV (Maneuverable Re-Entry Vehicle).
-It was announced that the first test of this missile had a drift of 7 meters.
-That's 7 meters from the point it was designed to impact.
+The DPRK has a medium range ASBM (anti-ship ballistic missile), the KN-17, developed from the phased-out Scud B. The fins allow for greater manoeuvrability and accuracy of the MaRV (Manoeuvrable Re-Entry Vehicle).
+It was announced that the first test of this missile had a drift of 7 metres.
+That's 7 metres from the point it was designed to impact.
 That is very good accuracy.
 If the target had been an aircraft carrier, that would have been a direct hit.
 I would not be surprised if they develop a longer range version based on the Rodong or Hwasong-12.
 If you look carefully you can see the warhead separation strap between the two solid lines at the base of the warhead.
-This missile makes North Korea the only country to possess a liquid fueled anti-ship ballistic missile.
+This missile makes North Korea the only country to possess a liquid-fueled anti-ship ballistic missile.
 Only two other countries have anti-ship ballistic missiles, China and Iran.
 Those are solid-fueled.

 The medium range Hwasong-9, Scud ER (Extended Range), is a longer range version of the Scud-C with much better guidance than the Scuds of Saddam Hussein's era.
 These are nuclear capable.
 Korea launched a volley of four Scud ER's near Japan in March of 2017.
-These missiles all performed the same pre-programmed maneuvers before the conical warheads separated, not random maneuvers.
+These missiles all performed the same pre-programmed manoeuvres, not random manoeuvres.
 Japan did not attempt to shoot down these missiles.
 An intercept attempt of these warheads would have been visible in the video.
 It would have failed and caused huge embarrassment and a media frenzy because Korea would have shown this to the world.
 They wanted to do the same with a missile volley near Guam with four Hwasong 12's surrounding the island.
 They decided against it probably because it might have been interpreted as an attack.
-The warheads on these missiles resemble the first serially produced nuclear warhead of the Soviet Union, the warhead for the R-13 SLBM.

 The Hwasong-7 《화성-7》, Rodong, medium range missile is a scaled up version of the Scud-B with twice the cross sectional area.
 It is called Nodong in the South Korean dialect.